Dionuta/B6-Execution/README.md

   <li>Single Threaded - one command at a time.</li>
   <li>Synchronous - one at a time and in order.</li>
   <li>Invocation - running a function</li>
+  <li>Execution Stack</li>

  </ul>

 <h1>Notes</h1>

 In the 'Execution Phase' code is run line by line.
-JavaScript is single threaded and sychronous in it's execution.
+JavaScript is single threaded and sychronous in it's execution.Execution Stack Is once a function is invoked it stacks on the Global Execution Context.